 KU Leuven

-Longest bar in Belgium – Old Market Square
+The longest bar in Belgium – Old Market Square

-Inbev’s Stella Artois brewery is also located in the city guaranteeing that most of your favourite beers will be available on tap.
+Inbev’s Stella Artois brewery is also located in the city, guaranteeing that most of your favourite beers will be available on tap.
 With nearly 50 different bars on one street, you may need longer than a weekend to visit them all!

 Brewery Stella Artois